-with the Public Ethics Law and the Commission's regulations.
+During 2022, the Commission's Executive Director, General Counsel, and Assistant General Counsel participated in numerous phone discussions with county and local ethics officials, as well as their representative associations.
+The conversations addressed questions relating to conflicts of interest, financial disclosure and lobbying, and the adoption of local laws/regulations to ensure compliance with enhanced requirements imposed on elected local officials and school board members by the General Assembly in legislation enacted in 2017 (the Public Integrity Act).
+The Commission received thirty-eight new written requests for advice from local governments and boards of education, and staff continued its review of the ethics ordinances and policies of local governments and boards of education for compliance with the Public Ethics Law and the Commission's regulations.
 The Commission staff worked with several jurisdictions that previously submitted draft laws but had not yet received Commission approval.
-The Commission continued to review, give advice on, and approve draft ordinances or revisions to previously approved local ethics ordinances from counties and municipalities.
+The Commission continued to review, advise, and approve draft ordinances or revisions to previously approved local ethics ordinances from counties and municipalities.
 While local governments must submit to the Commission an annual certification of compliance, the Ethics Law contains no such certification requirement for local boards of education.
 As a result of the 2017 legislation referenced above, most if not all local governments and boards of education are required to make changes to their local ordinances and policies to comply with the State Law requirements.
-As of the end of 2020, many jurisdictions had enacted compliant laws/regulations and many more are in the process of doing so.
+Legislation passed in 2021 will also require all local governments and boards of education to make changes to their local ordinances and policies.
+As of the end of 2022, many jurisdictions had enacted compliant laws/regulations and many more are in the process of doing so.

 The Public Ethics Law and the Commission's regulations authorize the Commission to exempt a municipality from the requirement to adopt an ethics law, or to modify the provisions applicable to a municipality, if the Commission determines an exemption or modification to be warranted based upon the size of the municipality.
 Commission regulations (19A.04.03.03) require the Commission to review the status of all municipal exemptions and modifications at the end of each decennial census to determine if those that were previously granted are still appropriate.
 The review for the 2010 census was undertaken at the end of 2013 and the beginning of 2014.
-No additional exemptions/modifications were granted in 2020.
+No additional exemptions/modifications were granted in 2022.

-The Commission issued no new Public Notices in 2020, but three Public Notices for noncompliance with the requirements of Subtitle 8 of the Public Ethics Law continue from previous years.
-Public Notices are posted on the Commission's website at http://ethics.maryland.gov/local-government-public-notices/ and set forth the issues for each jurisdiction related to noncompliance with the State requirements.
-At the end of 2020, Public Notices existed for the City of Gaithersburg, the Town of Hampstead, and the Town of Mount Airy.
+The Commission issued no new Public Notices in 2022, but three Public Notices for noncompliance with the requirements of Subtitle 8 of the Public Ethics Law continue from previous years.
+Public Notices are posted on the Commission's website at https://ethics.maryland.gov/local-government-public-notices/ and set forth the issues for each jurisdiction related to noncompliance with the State requirements.
+At the end of 2021, Public Notices existed for the City of Gaithersburg, the Town of Hampstead, and the Town of Mount Airy.

-Finally, the Commission also received and reviewed two reports from Montgomery County and two reports from Prince George's County regarding the special land use ethics disclosure reports required in those jurisdictions (See §5-833 through §5-845).
+Finally, the Commission also received and reviewed two reports from Prince George's County regarding the special land use ethics disclosure reports required in those jurisdictions (See §5-833 through §5-845).
+The Commission did not receive these reports from Montgomery County and has requested that Montgomery County provide copies of these missing reports.